Search for your next adventure

 You’ve covered Medellín’s historic drug trade – now it’s onto another of Colombia’s famous exports: coffee.
 Start your day with an interactive tour around a traditional coffee farm (and by interactive, we mean plenty of coffee-tasting, of course), where you’ll meet the family in charge and learn how to germinate and harvest organic coffee beans.
 Enjoy a homemade lunch prepared for you by your hosts, before spending the rest of the afternoon uncovering the inner workings of a Colombian coffee farm.

-Day 06 SUN, SEA AND SAND IN SANTA MARTA
+Day 06 SUN, SEA & SAND IN MAGDALENA

-Today will see you leave Medellín behind as you catch a 90-minute flight to the Caribbean coast.
+Today will see you leave Medellín and catch a 75-minute flight to the Caribbean coast.
 Your new destination?
-Santa Marta, fringed by the Caribbean Sea and the Sierra Nevada de Santa Marta.
-The rest of the day is yours to explore at leisure, whether that includes sampling the local street food, or seeking out a quiet corner of beach from which to soak up the Caribbean sun.
+The department of Magdalena, where the Caribbean Sea laps up on the mountainous shore.
+The rest of the day is yours to explore at leisure, whether that includes relaxing at the hotel, or seeking out a quiet corner of beach to soak up the Caribbean sun.

 Day 07 TUBE DOWN PALOMINO RIVER